1. Is it possible to apply for more than one LLM programme?

 At the start of the teaching year you will have to identify the area of your dissertation as part of the overall module selection process.
-The deadline for submitting the actual title of the dissertation is usually in December.
+The deadline for submitting the actual title of the dissertation is usually a few months later, with submission towards the end of the academic year.
 Students must choose to write a dissertation on a legal topic within their chosen programme, provided there is no overlap with a topic that will be examined in a student's taught modules.
 There will be a special session held during induction to assist students with this process.
-During October and November students will be given the opportunity to attend sessions where research themes in particular areas of law will be discussed; this will enable students to identify challenging topics and discuss them with academics in the specific area of law.
+Students will be given the opportunity to attend sessions where research themes in particular areas of law will be discussed; this will enable students to identify challenging topics and discuss them with academics in the specific area of law.

-16. The thought of writing a 15,000-word dissertation sounds daunting!
+16. The thought of writing dissertation sounds daunting!
 What help is available?

 For many students on the LLM, this will be the first extended piece of advanced writing and legal research they tackle.
 We will, of course, ensure that you are supported in the task.
 There will be classes and on-line assistance with advanced writing and research methods and skills.
 And your project will be supervised by a member of the School with expertise in the field of law you are studying.
 Our experience is that students find writing a dissertation hugely rewarding.